kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-2.md

   + example: Recent Posts

 **How do I do this?**
-Just drag and drop it into our Page Sidebar wiget.
+Just drag and drop it into our Page Sidebar widget.
 It will go under our Visual Editor section.

 The widgets are to close together.
 Need to add some padding between them.